Ejipuh/Plantey-Garden/P- Create a digital garden with chosen Obsidian notes.md

 Key results
 - [ ] Easy way to put a note in a folder
-- [ ] Commits new markdown files from Obsidian subfolder to git
+- [ ] Easy way to commit and push to GitHub
+	- Looks like AHK and Task Scheduler will help me the most here
-- [ ] Auto-sync from git to website
+- [ ] Automatic upload from github to website
 - [ ] Auto-convert wikilinks in Obsidian to good URIs on site
 	- [Cool URIs don't change](https://www.w3.org/Provider/Style/URI) (thanks, @Flancia for putting this on your garden)
 	- [Evergreen note titles are like APIs](https://notes.andymatuschak.org/Evergreen_note_titles_are_like_APIs)